micmejia/bible-dump/NKJV/Matthew/Matt 12.md

 And in His name Gentiles will trust." ## A House Divided Cannot Stand

 ###### 22
-Then one was brought to Him who was demon-possessed, blind and mute; and He healed him, so that the [^d]blind and mute man both spoke and saw.
+Then one was brought to Him who was demon-possessed, blind and mute; and He healed him, so that the blind and mute man both spoke and saw.

 ###### 23
 And all the multitudes were amazed and said, "Could this be the Son of David?"

 ###### 24
-Now when the Pharisees heard _it_ they said, "This _fellow_ does not cast out demons except by [^e]Beelzebub, the ruler of the demons."
+Now when the Pharisees heard _it_ they said, "This _fellow_ does not cast out demons except by Beelzebub, the ruler of the demons."

 ###### 25
 But Jesus knew their thoughts, and said to them: "Every kingdom divided against itself is brought to desolation, and every city or house divided against itself will not stand.